 Have you ever heard of Rhizoctonia solani?
 How about Brown Patch?
 Well, Rhizoctonia solani is the fungus responsible for causing brown patch fungus in lawns.
-It is primarily a soilborne fungus that is transferred via contaminated soil.
 One of the toughest parts about treating brown patch is that it's likely to reoccur in lawns that have previously struggled with the fungus.
-Brown patch fungus can return year after year and will continue to germinate and infect healthy grass if not controlled.
-Read on as we talk more about brown patch fungus including symptoms, weather it likes and ways to prevent it.
+This soilborne fungus can return year after year and will continue to germinate and infect healthy grass if not controlled.
+Read on as we talk more about brown patch fungus including symptoms, weather it likes, and ways to prevent it.

 Where To Find Brown Patch Fungus

 Brown patch fungus loves cool-season grasses, including fescue.
-It survives by feeding on the dead organic matter in the soil, but it will attack grass when the right environmental conditions arise.
+It survives by feeding on the dead organic matter in the soil and is activated by heat, humidity, and extended moisture periods on the turf.
 The ideal climate for brown patch is when the daytime temperatures are over 80 degrees Fahrenheit and the evening temps above 60 degrees.
-Here in the southeast, that's spring and fall.
+Here in the southeast, that's late spring through late summer.
 So, If you're not on a professional lawn care program, spring is when you could see brown patches take over your lawn.
 It can also occur in areas that experience more than 10 hours a day of wetness for several consecutive days.

 What It Looks Like